pawan087/pawan087/README.md

 • 📫 Reach me through my email: chahal.pawanpreet@gmail.com

 • ⚡ Fun facts: I have a background in electrical engineering and have experience working as a design engineer.
 I've owned and operatered a high volume fuel-service station for over 7 years.
-Before that I was captain of an award-winning bhangra team, and led my team to 13 consectuive 1st place victories across North America.
+Before that I was captain of an award-winning bhangra dance team, and led my team to 13 consectuive 1st place victories across North America.

 <h5 align="center">Connect with me on
   <a href="https://linkedin.com/in/pawanchahal" target="blank">Linkedin</a> <a href="https://angel.co/u/pawan-chahal">AngelList</a>